The Brabant village Oisterwijk and Operation Market Garden

-Later he was hidden in a nearby farm with the help of the Oisterwijk resistance until he was brought to a safe hiding place in the city of Tilburg.
+Café Mie Pieters situated along Laagheukelomseweg at Oisterwijk.
+F/LT.
+Pierre Gallay went in to the direction of this café with the help of a civilian.
+Later he was hidden at a nearby farm with the help of the Oisterwijk resistance.
+He stayed there until he was brought to a safe hiding place in the city of Tilburg.